0xgleb/invisible.garden/optional/README.md

 ## Project Description

-Optional is a fully on-chain Central Limit Order Book (CLOB) for options trading.
-The design prioritizes simplicity and reliability through physical settlement with 100% collateralization, eliminating the need for oracles, risk management systems, and liquidati on mechanisms in the initial version.
+Optional is a fully on-chain options protocol.
+The design prioritizes simplicity and reliability through physical settlement with 100% collateralization, eliminating the need for oracles, risk management systems, and liquidation mechanisms in the initial version.
 Options buyers get leverage or insurance for their positions while option sellers collect premia.

+Each option series is an ERC20 token.
+These tokens are minted when option writers deposit collateral (underlying for calls or quote token for puts) to an ERC-4626 vault for the particular option series.
+Vault shares essentially represent short option, long base/quote exposure (for call/put respectively).
+The options are American-style, meaning they can be exercised atomically at any time prior to maturity, which allows for cash settlement via flash loans.

 ## Tech Stack

+- Rust
-- Smart contracts in Rust using Arbitrum Stylus SDK
+- Arbitrum Stylus SDK
-- Svelte 5 TypeScript FE
+- OpenZeppelin Stylus contracts

 ## Objectives